neeru24/JavaScript-Diaries/README.md

 ## 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Here’s how you can contribute:

-#### 🍴 Fork the project by clicking the "Fork" button at the top right of this page.
+#### 🍴 Fork the repo by clicking the "Fork" button at the top right of this page.
 #### 🛠️ Create a branch.
 #### 💡 Commit your changes.
 #### 📤 Push to the branch.